RamenVentures/Operating-Manual/README.md

 - Help you create an important Mission and Vision that attracts world-class employees and customers.
 - Help you find a Business Model (a combination of a problem, target market(s), unique value proposition, solution, channels, revenue streams, cost structure, key metrics, and unfair advantage) that results in Product/Market Fit.
 - Help you measure Product/Market Fit and know when you’ve truly found it.
-- Share mental models for deciding what's most important to next and why.
+- Share mental models for deciding what's most important to do next and why.

 ### 2. Help you build and scale both your Product and your Team.